JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 During the `ON_CREATE` phase, Plugin Wrapper starts loading all attached scripts and styles.
 Script loading is an asynchronous function, so all scripts getting loaded after the synchronous `ON_MOUNT`.

-After scripts been initialized, we call a subscription.
-That's why we see subscription lines after ON_MOUNT:
+After scripts are initialized, we call a subscription.
+That's why we see subscription lines after `ON_MOUNT`:

 _Plugin debugging.
 SakuraUI-Plugin / SAKURA_BUILD_OVERVIEW.
 Subscribe to Lifecycle.
 ON_CONTEXT_UPDATE_

-Now, try to select another build, you'll trigger the context update.
-Notice the major difference between the basic and controlled plugins here: Plugin Wrapper never recreate controlled plugins from a scratch (skipping `ON_CREATE`, `ON_DELETE`).
-Instead, it updates the content accordingly the new context using the `ON_CONTEXT_UPDATE` handlers.
+Now, if you try to select another build, you'll trigger the context update.
+There is a major difference between the basic and controlled plugins here: Plugin Wrapper never recreates controlled plugins from a scratch (skipping `ON_CREATE`, `ON_DELETE`).
+Instead, it updates the content accordingly to the new context using the `ON_CONTEXT_UPDATE` handlers.
 We used the Plugin API method `replaceContent`, so we also received a notification that the content has been updated.

 <img src="controlled-plugin-3.png" thumbnail-same-file="true" thumbnail="true" alt="Plugin console inspection"/>